jchelly/DFED-MetadataWrapper/README.md

         self.add_dataset(name="array_length", dtype=np.int32, shape=(,))
         # Now that the block has been defined, we can read it
         N = self["array_length"][()]
-        # Define the block with the array data
+        # Define the block with the array data using the length we read in
         self.add_dataset(name="array_data",   dtype=np.int32, shape=(N,))
 ```
 The parameters to add_dataset are: